mikeglibrary/Data_Citation_Extract/README.md

 # Data Citation Extraction Script (First Draft - Work in Progress)

 This is a simple Python script to extract the data citations from all the PDFs saved in a specific directory.
 The script uses the Data Cite API to download the metadata for each cited data set and then prints this metadata to a CSV file.

+# How to Use

+After running the script, you will be prompted to enter the directory where your PDF files are stored.
+Once you enter the directory, the script will begin searching for data set citations within all the PDF files it finds in the directory.